Dumonu/Atari2600Emu/README.md

 ## To be Implemented:

-The rest of the opcodes.
+The rest of the opcodes. - Add dummy read/write cycles on page crossing.

 Memory and I/O Map